 A kittiwake glides and turns like no other gull here now.
 Moving on quicker and stiffer beats of its subtly longer, narrower wings, a kitti (as we affectionally call it) is diminutive in the wind and yet not buffeted by it.
 It slices and banks, hangs and dips unlike any Herring Gull.
 Airborne in lousy weather, a kittiwake is relaxed and yet supple, aware and in command.

 Among the 42 Herring Gulls and Great Black-backed Gulls I counted from the rocky point that morning, all of them worthy actors on stage here, the solitary kittiwake was like a prima ballerina in her company or a pitcher orchestrating a no hitter among teammates — a standout in nature and in its rightful place.

-Back at Boothbay Harbor a day earlier, the Steller’s Sea-Eagle’s would afford me no such performance.
+A day earlier, back at my post at Boothbay Harbor, the Steller’s Sea-Eagle’s afforded me no such performance.
 With four of my birdwatching pals tracking the eagle’s movements online from their homes, they urged me to leave the aquarium.
 “Get to Spruce Point — now!” one of them texted.
 Reluctantly, I did.

 Regardless, I prefer the gull.

-Performing along the coast of Maine, and more than a thing to be identified or added to some list, the kittiwake became for me an experience — like all things in nature an ongoing and unfinished process, an unfolding beyond feathers and flight.
+Performing with the waves on a lousy day, the kittiwake became for me an experience — like all things in nature an ongoing and unfinished process, an unfolding beyond feathers and flight, and more than a thing to be identified or added to some list.

-No matter that a famous eagle did not fly my way in a crowd or parking lot.
+No matter that a famous eagle did not fly my way.
 I found the gull, a manifestation of wind and waves, of granite and lichen.
 And in that moment, elated and alone at the point, watching a kittiwake being a kittiwake, I wanted absolutely nothing more from the world.